-We determined the composition of the Reference Pool utilizing a multi-step process.
-First, we applied the Eligibility Criteria to all mortgage loans that we acquired between January 1, 2013 and March 31, 2013 (the "Q1-2013 Acquisitions") and selected for inclusion in Loan Group 1, on a random basis, from those mortgage loans that met the Eligibility Criteria described in (a) through (k) of the definition thereof.
-Next, we applied to Eligibility Criteria to the Q1-2013 Acquisitions and selected for inclusion in Loan Group 2 all mortgage loans that met the Eligibility Criteria described in (a) through (i) and (l) and (m) of the definition thereof.
+In determining the composition of the Reference Pool, we applied the Eligibility Criteria to all mortgage loans that we acquired between April 1, 2013 and June 30, 2013 (the "Q2-2013 Acquisitions") and thereafter selected for inclusion in Loan Group 1 all mortgage loans that met the Eligibility Criteria described in (a) through (k) of the definition thereof and selected for inclusion in Loan Group 2 all mortgage loans that met the Eligibility Criteria described in (a) through (i) and (l) and (m) of the definition thereof.
 The Reference Obligations in Loan Group 1 and Loan Group 2, collectively, constitute the Reference Pool.